garnser/GOL/README.md

 Once complete the LB will be at 192.168.10.10.

-Check that the LB is working:
+Check that the LB is working ./verifylb.sh
-./verifylb.sh
-  100 node1
-  100 node2
-  100 node3